Last Updated on

 Have you ever wondered how Philippine presidents spent their leisure time?

-Although one can only imagine the amount of responsibilities expected of them, Philippine presidents definitely had their fair share of life’s precious moments.
+Although one can only imagine the number of responsibilities expected of them, Philippine presidents definitely had their fair share of life’s precious moments.

 So let’s now travel back in time and uncloak the presidents who once made a mark in Philippine history.
 Here are 11 vintage photos showing past (and present) Filipino leaders like you’ve never seen them before: